ChapterSevenSeeds/truenas-jobs-caldav/README.md

 Once you have the script running and talking to your CalDAV instance, you can access your new calendar with `{caldav host}/some_username/my_calendar`.
 For example, `https://my-caldav-server.com/truenas-user/truenas-calendar`.
 Then you can add it to your Google calendar!

+## Disclaimer

+This script takes complete control over the calendar it creates.
+It will delete any events that are no longer necessary.
+I'd recommend against manually adding events to this calendar since they will just disappear the next time the script runs.

 ## Environment Variables

 These are all the environment variables that the Python script can use.